freedomofpress/securedrop-docs/docs/admin/installation/firewall_opnsense.rst

 |OPNSense - Disable DHCP|

-Assign a static IP address to the *Admin Workstation*
+Assign a static IP address to the Admin Workstation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now you will need to assign a static IP to the *Admin Workstation*.
+Now you will need to assign a static IP to the Admin Workstation.

 You can easily check your current IP address by *clicking* the top right of
 the menu bar, clicking on the **Wired Connection** and then clicking **Wired